White Grape · Sicily

 The map

-Grillo is medium-bodied, very soft tannin, mapped against other white grapes you can buy.
-The closer a grape sits, the more its weight and grip resemble Grillo.
+Grillo is medium-bodied, crisp, fresh acidity, mapped against other white grapes you can buy.
+The closer a grape sits, the more its weight and freshness resemble Grillo.

 Gleralighter